-10. To be the Lord's disciple and know the truth (John 8:31-32)

-"Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
-32 And you shall know the truth, and the truth shall make you free."

-11. To inherit God's promises (Acts 20:32)
+- 10. To be the Lord's disciple and know the truth (John 8:31-32) "Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
+32 And you shall know the truth, and the truth shall make you free." - 11.
+To inherit God's promises (Acts 20:32)

-"So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified."
+""So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified."

-12. To fight the good fight of faith (Ephesians 6:13-17)
+12. To fight the good fight of faith (Ephesians 6:13-17) "Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.

-"13Therefore, take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.
-14 Stand therefore, having girded your waist with truth, having put on the breastplate of righteousness, 15 and having shod your feet with the preparation of the gospel of peace; 16 above all, taking the shield of faith with which, you will be able to quench all the fiery darts of the wicked one.
+14 Stand therefore, having girded your waist with truth, having put on faith with which you will be able to quench all the fiery darts of the wicked one.
 17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God."